 Whether you are designing your own continuous line quilting patterns or working from the sketches of others, it’s a good idea to practice your quilting.
 This sketch by Pesca Presents is a pen-and-paper version of several continuous line quilting designs.

-In her Bluprint course Machine Quilting Negative Space, Angela Walters suggests practicing your motifs on paper before trying them out on the sewing machine.
+In her Craftsy course Machine Quilting Negative Space, Angela Walters suggests practicing your motifs on paper before trying them out on the sewing machine.
 When you can successfully draw these designs in a fluid motion without backtracking or stopping, you’ll be one step closer to mastering continuous line quilting.

 Sizing and Transferring a Quilting Design

 Did you know you can use a photocopier to enlarge or shrink a continuous line quilting pattern?
 When your design is the size you want, transfer the sketch onto tear-away stabilizer paper.
 Then, you can machine quilt the design right through the paper onto the quilt, like this motif, blogged at Sewing with Treadles.

 Alternately, you may choose to draw the design in permanent marker onto a piece of tulle or template plastic, cutting out the design of the plastic.
 You can then trace the quilting pattern from the tulle or template onto the quilt top using a chalk pencil or disappearing ink pen.
 The transferred design can then be traced with your sewing machine.